See our new video:

 Throughout the years Israel has continuously altered the fishing zone of Gaza.
 According to Gisha, as of December 2019, “the zone where Israel allows fishing to take place is now limited to a maximal distance of 15 nautical miles offshore in a southern section of the Strip, and up to six nautical miles opposite the area of Gaza City”.

 Though 2019 saw an expansion of the fishing limit this UN bulletin highlights the fact that attacks by the occupation navy are still a daily occurrence.
+OCHA reports that as of June 2022, Israeli military forces limit Palestinian fishing access off the Gaza coast to only 50% of the waters under the Oslo Accords.

 Fishing for Justice: A Fact Sheet About Fishing in the Gaza Strip.
 This Fact Sheet from Grassroots International outlining the difficulties faced by Palestinian fishers in Gaza as result of Israeli actions.